Skip to main content

 Are you considering feeding your dog a vegan diet?
 We'll look at all the arguments for and against a vegan diet.
 Please read this article carefully before making this important decision for your dog.
 More and more people are eating without animal products.
 They give up meat and fish.
 Some even avoid eggs, milk, and other animal products.
 The reasons vary: most do it out of pure love for animals.
 For others, health aspects are the priority.

+A fluffy puppy lying in the grass, nibbling on a small carrot.
+Its light fur contrasts with the green grass and scattered leaves around it, creating a playful outdoor scene, a perfect image of feeding dogs a vegan diet in a natural setting.
 The debate about feeding dogs a meat-free diet is highly complex.
 There are many supporters, but at least as many opponents.
 Ultimately, you have to decide for yourself how you want to feed your dog.
 Below, I'd like to present the arguments from both sides.

 Many pet owners have ethical concerns about how dog food is produced.
 Wet and dry food aren't always biologically sustainable.
 It's often impossible to trace where the meat comes from.
 There's a strong suspicion that mass animal farming may be involved in production.
 Unfortunately, many dog food manufacturers also conduct animal testing.
 In some cases, dogs themselves suffer as a result.

 No dog owner wants other animals to suffer for their dog's food.
 That's why many choose to feed their pet without animal products.
 This way, you can be sure that no other animals were harmed for the food.
 Most proponents don't fear health problems from vegan dog food.
-After all, dogs are omnivores — unlike cats, which can only process meat.
+After all, dogs are omnivores, unlike cats, which can only process meat.
 So dogs can survive without meat.

 There are understandable reasons for vegan dog food.
 But does the lack of meat mean our dogs miss out on important nutrients?
 That's partially true.
 The nutritional needs of dogs and humans are not comparable.